Tibet and getting a Chinese visa. UPDATED May 2025

 If this sounds illogical, it is!!
 After living more than 13 years on the Tibetan Plateau, I can tell you from personal experience that illogical situations occur all the time, especially in the government.

-I have heard many reports over the past few years of people having problems with their Chinese visa application when they have listed Tibetan towns in the Amdo and Kham regions (modern day Qinghai, western Sichuan and southwest Gansu provinces).
-That is why it is best to avoid listing “Tibet” or any other Tibetan town or region on your visa application form.
+I have heard many reports over the past few years of people having problems with their Chinese visa application.
+When they have listed Tibetan towns Other provinces of china).
+It is best to avoid listing “Tibet” or any other Tibetan town or region on your visa application form.

 It is important to remember that you are free to go to places that you didn’t list on your visa application form.
 You are not going to be prevented from going to a certain place because it wasn’t listed on your visa application form.
 I recommend just listing a few of the major cities in China that you are planning to go to, such as Beijing, Shanghai, Xi’an or Guangzhou.